 The restoration work used 70% of the original timbers.
 It expanded the size of the current restaurant and added en-suite bathrooms to the three guest rooms, the current kitchen, and disabled access.

-This charming market town has changed little since Masefield wrote: “pleasant to the sight, fair and half-timbered houses, black-and-white".
+Ledbury itself has changed little since Masefield wrote of it as "pleasant to the sight, fair and half-timbered houses, black-and-white".
 The ancient October Hiring Fair is still held in the streets.
 Also known as the October Hop Fair, it reflects centuries of tradition whereby hops and fruit are gathered locally for sale.
-The main street stretches for almost half-a-mile and is lined with numerous quaint black-and-white half-timbered buildings full of character, many dating from the 16th century when the townspeople who worked with cloth and leather enjoyed an era of prosperity.
+The main street stretches for almost half a mile and is lined with numerous quaint black-and-white half-timbered buildings full of character, many dating from the sixteenth century when the townspeople who worked with cloth and leather enjoyed an era of prosperity.

-Comfortable and quietly prosperous, Ledbury was much loved by poets – the Brownings and Wordsworth used to visit the town, while John Masefield was born there, declaring that Ledbury and its surrounding county had a profound influence on his work.
+Comfortable and quietly prosperous, Ledbury was much loved by poets.
+The Brownings and Wordsworth used to visit the town.
+John Masefield was born here, declaring that Ledbury and its surrounding county had a profound influence on his work.

 Many believe that the pub called 'The Lion' in John Masefield's poem The Everlasting Mercy was actually The Seven Stars as the constellation Leo has seven stars:

 It was all dark, but at the turning

 So in we went and up the stairs,

 The way the stairs creaked made you wonder